GilbertHan1011/TrajAtlas/docs/source/index.rst

 **TrajAtlas** is a trajectory-centric framework for unnraveling multi-scale differentiation heterogenity acorss lage-scale trajectories

-Check out the :doc:`TrajDiff` section for further information, including
+Check out the :doc:`1_OPCST_projecting` section for further information, including

 .. note::